sketch-hq/SketchAPI/docs/pages/plugins-internal-api.md

 excerpt: For a deeper integration with Sketch, the internal APIs provides access to almost every aspect of the app
 ---

 For a deeper integration with Sketch, the internal APIs provides access to almost every aspect of the app.
-Use [CocoaScript](/plugins/cocoascript) or Objective-C if you're building plugins loading native frameworks.
+Use [CocoaScript](/plugins/cocoascript) or Objective-C if you’re building plugins loading native frameworks.

 > **Important:** New versions of Sketch can introduce breaking changes to the internal API.
 >
 > Sketch does not provide an API reference nor support for the internal API.
-If you're using the internal APIs make sure to test your plugin with the [pre-release versions](https://sketch.com/beta) of Sketch.
+If you’re using the internal APIs make sure to test your plugin with the [pre-release versions](https://sketch.com/beta) of Sketch.
 >
 > We recommend using the [JavaScript API](/plugins/javascript-api) where possible.
 Something is missing?
 Please [submit feedback and feature requests]({{ site.github_repo }}/issues).

 ---

-> **Note:** Do not use Swift for native frameworks (yet) to avoid problems with Sketch's internal Swift modules.
+> **Note:** Do not use Swift for native frameworks (yet) to avoid problems with Sketch’s internal Swift modules.
 See the official post by the Swift team on [ABI Stability and More](https://swift.org/blog/abi-stability-and-more/).

 ## Sketch Headers